ecmwf-projects/cookiecutter-conda-package/README.md

 ## Usage

-For best experience create a new conda environment (e.g. DEVELOP) with Python 3.10, crift and make, then create the package:
+For best experience create a new conda environment (e.g. DEVELOP) with Python 3.10, cruft and make, then create the package:

 ```
 conda create -n DEVELOP -c conda-forge python=3.10 cruft make